 SLAM Diamond Drilling Programs

-SLAM completed 47 diamond drill holes in 4 campaigns from 2003 to 2011 as shown on the diamond drill plan below.
+SLAM completed 47 diamond drill holes in 4 campaigns from 2003 to 2011.
 All 47 holes encountered gold mineralization associated with sulphide mineralization and quartz stringers within chloritic iron formation.
-Gold values, shown as red bars on the plan map, occur in all holes with individual bonanza grade assays ranging up to 274 g/t gold over 0.5 m.
+Gold values, shown as red bars on the plan map to the right, occur in all holes with individual bonanza grade assays ranging up to 274 g/t gold over 0.5 m.
 The strikelength of known gold mineralization is approximately 350 metres.

 Holes RS10-14, 15 and 16 drilled in 2010 were on the same section as hole RS0809.
 The section shows a vertical dipping gold-bearing zone.
 Gold, graphically represented as red bars, occurs in all 4 holes including bonanza grades ranging up to 274 g/t over 0.5 m.
 Most of SLAM’s gold intercepts at Reserve Creek are near surface.
 One hole tested the deposit to a depth of 250 m.